esputnix/logger-app/README.md

 {"error_code":57203, "timestamp":1514767243}]
 ```

-** 3. Send a GET request to the endpoint to get the logs of the the most prevalent error codes (currently requires at least occurances for a given device id):
+** 3. Send a GET request to the endpoint to get the logs of the the most prevalent error codes (currently requires at least occurrences for a given device id):
 ```
 curl -X GET \
   'https://a5lgfuj6sa.execute-api.us-east-1.amazonaws.com/Stage/stat?min=1' \